top of page

 • Warm compresses if you have eyelid irritation from the oil glands on the lid known as blepharitis

-• Washing your hands regularly and avoid touching your eyes unless your hands are just washed.
+• Wash your hands regularly and avoid touching your eyes unless your hands are just washed.

 • Avoid sharing towels and pillows